jaysixco/creating-vpn/README.md

 <strong> Find IP address of a Virtual Machine (VM) </strong><br>
 1. Create a VM <br>
-2. Copy and paste this link - https://whatismyipaddress.com/ - into the url search bar <br>
+2. Copy and paste this link - https://whatismyipaddress.com/ - into the url search bar of your VM <br>
 3. Write the IP address down somewhere <br>
 //insert screenshot of notepad with IP address